venekoski/FinSemEvl/README.md

 (Copyright) Viljami Venekoski 2017

-These are the resources produced for the NoDaLiDa 2017 conference short paper "Finnish resources for evaluating language model semantics" by V. Venekoski and J. Vankka.
+These are the resources produced for the NoDaLiDa 2017 conference short paper "Finnish resources for evaluating language model semantics" by V. Venekoski and J. Vankka. <br />
 The full text can be found here: http://www.ep.liu.se/ecp/article.asp?issue=131&article=028. <br />

 If you wish to use the data in your research, please cite the following:

 @inproceedings{venekoski2017finnish, <br />